hashicorp/vault/website/source/intro/getting-started/secret-backends.html.md

 Vault supports other backends in addition to "generic", and this feature in particular is what makes Vault unique.
 For example, the "aws" backend generates AWS access keys dynamically, on demand.
-Another example -- this time of a backend that doesn't yet exist -- is a backend that reads and writes data directly to an [HSM](http://en.wikipedia.org/wiki/Hardware_security_module).
+Another example -- this type of backend does not yet exist -- is a backend that reads and writes data directly to an [HSM](http://en.wikipedia.org/wiki/Hardware_security_module).
 As Vault matures, more and more backends will be added.